What's the problem?

 ocane is actively seeking chemical processing plant project partners

 This positions ocane's innovation as the first realistic pathway to replace fossil fuels at scale.
-With our long-term "3 Stage Journey Plan", we plot out a strategy for a bankable way to drive hyperscaling of fuel production which initially will replace fossil resources through carbon utilisation but eventually drive permanent carbon removal.
+With our long-term "3 Stepping Stones Plan", we plot out a strategy for a bankable way to drive hyperscaling of fuel production to bring down unit cost.
+Initially this enables the much needed replacement of fossil resources through carbon utilisation but eventually drive permanent carbon removal.

 We start by targeting SAF & Marine Fuels, then move into other fossil markets before eventually reaching ocane's ultimate goal: sequestration of fuel in former oil wells in return for Carbon Credits.

 Only the last stage requires subsidies and has uncertainties attached to it.
-What is certain is that we are behind with our climate targets and that is very unlikely to change over the next 10 years, which translates to: Our target market is not going away, it will grow.
+What is certain is that we are behind with our climate targets and that it is very unlikely to change over the next 10 years.
+That means: Our target market is not going away, it will grow massively.

 1t of sequestered fuel is the equivalent of 3.5t of CO2 sequestered.
-Added benefit: heat energy is sequestered as well.
+Added benefit: heat energy is sequestered as well as chemical energy.

-The sequestration demand to bring down atmospheric CO2 concentrations levels will drive economies of scale for all synthetic fuels products and by that will bring down our No.1 KPI: Synthetic Fuel production cost.
+The sequestration demand to bring down atmospheric CO2 concentrations levels will drive economies of scale for all synthetic fuels products and by that bring down our No.1 KPI: Synthetic fuel production cost.

 We don't have to wait for markets to develop: the market is staring us into the face as the biggest threat to the global ecosystem.